 I am Assistant Professor at Tilburg School of Economics and Management (TiSEM),

-My interests lie in the field of experimental and behavioural economics.
+My interests lie in the field of experimental economics, behavioural economics and public management.

-Specifically, my projects focus on how simple institutions (e.g. rewarding, punishing, communication), which we use in our everyday life, influence the decision to cooperate or to compete.
-In many of my studies, I investigate groups in an uncertain environment, which dispose of only a selection of channels for coordination.
-This model reflects fundamental structures of the environment we face every day, i.e. situations where complete contracts are not feasible.
+Specifically, I investigate how institutions influence the decision to cooperate or to compete.
+In many of my studies, I investigate groups in an uncertain environment.
+These groups often only dispose of limited channels for coordination.
+These situations reflect fundamental structures of the environments we face every day, i.e. situations where complete contracts are not feasible.
 Being a social species, humans have a long history of living in groups (tribal clans, families, cities).
 The complex character of communal society has shaped psychological mechanisms and heuristics to cope with this environment.